orkes-io/docs/docs/integrations/ai-llm/hugging-face.md

+---
+slug: "/integrations/ai-llm/hugging-face"
+description: "Learn how to integrate Hugging Face with your Orkes Conductor cluster."
+---

 # Integrating with Hugging Face in Orkes Conductor

 To effectively utilize AI and LLM tasks in Orkes Conductor, it's essential to integrate your Orkes Conductor cluster with the necessary AI and LLM models.